Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 If you aim to get maximum audience exposure, find a way to appear in the Top 10 websites for your query or niche.
 For instance, if the only websites that come up in the search results for your product search term are business directories, then you definitely need to get your site listed in them.
 If it’s review platforms you’re after, register an account or purchase paid reviews.
 If you’re after ads, put up ads on respective websites.
 And start preparing awesome content if you want to get published in top online media resources.

-The SERP Tracker tool enables you to find websites that you could potentially partner up with to boost your online presence.
+The SERP Competitors tool enables you to find websites that you could potentially partner up with to boost your online presence.
 Plus, you can then tag the websites that you’ve already reached out to successfully.

-All the examples and solutions offered in this article are just rough outlines of the huge tasks the SERP Tracker tool is capable of completing.
+All the examples and solutions offered in this article are just rough outlines of the huge tasks the SERP Competitors tool is capable of completing.
 Of course, there are many moving parts to getting your site to the top of the SERPs, but it primarily depends on the specifics of the niche.

 - Study the top 100 search results for each keyword added to a project.
 This includes any search region in any search engine that’s available in SE Ranking.